Sergey Arkhipov (chess player)

 Sergey Nikolaevich Arkhipov (born 23 June 1954) is a Russian chess player.

 Arkhipov earned the FIDE title of Grandmaster (GM) in 1991.
+In the mid-1980's, he was living and playing in Hungary.
 His peak rating was 2560.

 Personal life

 Arkhipov is married to Natalia Alekhina, who is also a professional chess player with a Woman Grandmaster (WGM) title.